 - Salons can only feature live speakers if you have completed a TEDx event with live speakers.
 If you have not, your salon event can only feature TED Talk videos.

-- A minimum of three events must be held a year to qualify as a salon event license.
+- A minimum of three salon events must be held per salon license.

 Naming your event

-The naming convention for a TEDx Salon Event means just adding “salon” to the end of your TEDx event name (e.g., “TEDxNYUSalon”).
+The naming convention for a TEDx Salon event is adding “Salon” to the end of your TEDx event name (e.g., “TEDxNYU Salon”).

 A salon event audience can be the same people who have attended your previous TEDx event(s), and/or other people within your community.
 It’s up to you!

-If you are just showing talks, attendance to the event must be free, if you have live speakers you may charge up to $100 USD per ticket to attendees, based upon approval.
+If you are just showing talks, you may charge a nominal fee to cover your expenses.
+If you have live speakers, you may charge up to $100 USD.

 Next: Apply for a license